 I open my gullet and neck the spit.
-Stan looks like he’s shat himself.
-He comes at me like a missile, knocks my head back and spits that root in my face with his stick.
-The air turns into liquid and all of it washes over me.
+She looks at me like she’s shat herself, comes at me like a missile, knocks my head back and spits the root in my face with her stick.
+The air turns all liquid and washes itself over me.

-“He forgot to tell you about the buttons.
-He forgets to tell everyone!” he screams, his voice reverberating around the cave.
+“She forgot to tell you about the buttons.
+She forgets to tell everyone!” he screams, his voice reverberating around the cave.

 “I see that you’ve come through The Trial to get here”

-He feels vaguely familiar, a black shadow sat in front of me.
+He felt vaguely familiar, this black shadow sat in front of me.

-“You have to tell me why you’re here!” he says and then runs to what I presume is the corner of the tepee.
-I can’t see him through the snow and the darkness.
-I hear him laughing though and then he starts talking again.
+“You have to tell me why you’re here!” he says and then ran to what I presume would be the corner of the tepee.
+I still couldn’t see him through the snow and all the darkness.

 “God comes in many strange forms”

-I start to feel a bit sick.
-I think it’s his voice.
+I started to feel a bit sick.
+It was something to do with his voice.

 “Do I know you?”
 I say.

-It feels like a trauma to wrangle the words out.
+It felt like a trauma to wrangle the words out.

-My eyes have glazed over.
-I’m swimming in tears and vomit.
-He sits back down, his shadow through the snow.
-I try to get up but I feel locked in.
+My eyes glazed over.
+I swam in the tears and vomit.
+I couldn’t get up.
+I was locked in.

 “This is an awakening.
 Not to let the cat out of the bag too easily.
 I once had a guy who came here for a whole year.
 He only had a year.
 He wanted to attain some higher level of thinking.
 At the end of it he said that he feels no better than before.
 He said his life before he came was better than it is now.
 My job is done, I told him.
 Are you already there now our Fin-Lad of Nodfa?”